Understanding The Roofing SystemBy Stacy Mellete

 Shingles act as the primary roof covering and are installed in overlapping layers to protect the structure and help ensure proper water-shedding.
 Hip and ridge cap shingles are designed to be installed over vulnerable areas of the roof to provide additional protection.

 Worn or damaged shingles can allow water to infiltrate and damage the underlying roof structure, as well as the interior of the property.
-This is why timely maintenance and repairs are essential to the health of your roof covering and your overall roofing system.
+This is why timely roof maintenance and repairs in Tampa are essential to the health of your roof covering and your overall roofing system.

 The final part to consider is the roof's ventilation.